 One of the key ways to make sure your income lasts through retirement is to add an annuity to your financial plan.
-There are many different types of annuities, but at their core an annuity is designed to create regular, predictable payments for you in retirement — in many cases the payments continue as long as you live.
+There are many types of annuities, but at their core, annuities can help you save for retirement, and/or create regular, predictable income payments for you in retirement — in many cases payments that continue as long as you live.

 Now that you’ve got the basics, here are the different types of annuities you can buy.